ekspla/xoss_sync/README.md

 [those using `STX` and `MTU=209` with MPY-Linux \(server\) and ESP32-S3 \(client\)](https://github.com/ekspla/micropython_aioble_examples#how-can-we-handle-successive-notified-packets-as-a-client-using-aioble) \(94.3 kbps\).
 The reviewer's data suggests that G+ Gen2 uses `STX` and `increased MTU` \(but without `2M PHY`\).

+In the latest review article \(22 July 2025\) linked in [Xingzhe's web site](https://www.imxingzhe.com/newsv2/list), the sync times of Gen2 and Gen3 were 10 and 6 seconds, respectively, for a 30 km ride data.
+The estimated throughput of Gen3 would be
+160 kbps using the data in previous review as shown above.

 (c.f.)
 Theoretical limit using 11.5 ms connection interval on MPY/aioble: